 - Execution time per cycle

-They’ll help you to decide where to invest next: more environments, broader flows, or, maybe, UI health monitoring.
+They’ll help you decide where to invest next—more environments, broader flows, or UI health monitoring—all areas where AI tools for QA deliver value.

 Challenges and misconceptions about AI in QA